How to Extract Data from a RAID Disk When NAS Netgear ReadyNAS RN626X is Not Starting

 Implementing these mechanisms, along with regular monitoring and maintenance of the NAS device, can significantly reduce the risk of data loss for Netgear ReadyNAS RN626X devices.

-Although NAS ReadyNAS RN626X can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ReadyNAS RN626X can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view